Make a bowl of this Walnut Baba Ganoush with fresh, seasonal eggplant. You’ll love the smooth dip with the crunchy, nutty walnuts!

 My dinner last night actually consisted of wasa crackers and a decent size bowl of this walnut baba ganoush, and I was satisfied.
 Aldo dipped a few vegetables into the baba ganoush, said it was good, and reheated some pizza.
 I don’t blame him – he doesn’t have weird eating habits like me, whereas I think a bowl of baba ganoush sounds like a normal meal.

-Going back to my recipe: I had 2 large eggplant from the CSA last week (a white one and a purple one).
-I made two batches of this walnut baba ganoush, and I used the garlic peeler and press to prepare the garlic for both of the batches.
+I had 2 large eggplant from the CSA last week (a white one and a purple one).
+I made two batches of this walnut baba ganoush.

 Walnut Baba Ganoush

 Makes: 1 medium bowl of dip.
 Total time: about 1.5 hours (10 minutes if you roast the eggplant in advance).